matter-labs/tutorials/TUTORIAL.md

 ## Introduction

-In this tutorial, we go through an example of implementing the daily spending limit feature with the Account Abstraction wallet on zkSync.
-We will build a `SpendLimit` contract inherited from an account contract and prevents it from spending ETH more than the limit amount preliminarily set by the account.
+In this tutorial, we'll implement an account with a daily spending limit thanks to the Account Abstraction support on zkSync.

 ## Prerequisite

-The project in this tutorial is implemented based on zkSync's Account Abstraction, which you can learn on [the existing tutorial](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html).
-Hence, it is encouraged to finish that tutorial first and read [the basics of Account Abstraction](https://v2-docs.zksync.io/dev/developer-guides/aa.html) on zkSync.
+This is another tutorial about account abstraction and hence, it is encouraged that you read [the basics of Account Abstraction on zkSync](https://v2-docs.zksync.io/dev/developer-guides/aa.html) and complete the [multisig account tutorial](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html) first.

+Apart from that we'll build this project with [Node.js](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) so make sure you have installed them.

 ## Installing dependencies

+We will use the [zkSync Hardhat plugins](https://v2-docs.zksync.io/api/hardhat/) to build, deploy, and interact with the smart contracts of this project.

-We will use hardhat-plugins to deploy and perform transactions.
-First, let’s install all the dependencies for it:
+First, let’s install all the dependencies that we'll need:

 ```shell
 mkdir custom-spendlimit-tutorial